rgdonohue/GIS-OSS/docs/data_sovereignty.md

 # Indigenous Data Sovereignty Framework

-This document translates the review committee’s feedback into concrete requirements for GIS-OSS.
-The goal is to ensure the platform embodies “GIS by and with Tribes,” respecting both legal sovereignty and cultural protocols.
+This note pulls together what we heard from the review committee.
+It’s here to keep GIS-OSS grounded in “GIS by and with Tribes,” honoring sovereign rights and cultural protocols at every step.

 ## Sovereignty vs. Privacy
 - **Privacy** focuses on individual protection (PII, confidentiality).